mars315/autoflags/README-EN.md

 Combine [viper](https://github.com/spf13/viper) and [cobra](https://github.com/spf13/cobra) to build a command-line tool, binding command-line arguments to a struct and supporting value retrieval from `viper`.

 The first tag of the field represents the name of the flag.
-If no tag is specified, the field name is used as the flag name.
+If no flag name is specified, the field name is used as the flag name.

 >> FIELD  FIELD_TYPE `FLAG:FLAG_NAME,LABEL,OTHER_LABEL:OTHER_VALUE"`
 * Label: